studersi/test-4/tutorial-9/README.md

 RewriteRule   		^/$	%{REQUEST_SCHEME}://%{HTTP_HOST}/index.html  [redirect,last]
 ```

 We initialize the engine on the server level.
 We then instruct the engine to pass on our rules to other rewrite engines.
 Specifically, so that our rules are performed before the rules further down.
 Then comes the actual rule.
-We tell the server to instruct the client to send a new request to _/index.html_ for a request without a path or a request for "/".
+We tell the server to instruct the client to send a new request to _/index.html_ for a request without a path or a request for "/" respectively.
 This is a _redirect_.
 What’s important is for the *redirect* to indicate the schema of the request, *http* or *https* as well as the host name.
 Relatives paths won’t work.
 But because we are outside the *VirtualHost*, we don’t see the type.
 And we don’t want to hard code the host name, but prefer to take the host names from client requests.
 Both of these values are available as variables as you can see in the example above.

 Then appearing within square brackets come the flags influencing the behavior of the rewrite rule.
 As previously mentioned, we want a *redirect* and tell the *engine* that this is the last rule to process (*last*).